enthought/mayavi/docs/source/mayavi/filters.rst

           to position and move the slice interactively.

    :DataSetClipper:
-	  This filter clips the dataset in a area.
+	  This filter clips the dataset in an area.
 The area can be defined interactively as a box, a sphere...

    :DecimatePro: